buildpacks/spec/platform.md

 - SHALL detect a single group from `<order>` and write it to `<group>` using the [detection process](buildpack.md#phase-1-detection) outlined in the Buildpack Interface Specification
 - SHALL write the resolved build plan from the detected group to `<plan>`
 - SHALL provide `run-image.target` data in `<analyzed>` to buildpacks according to the process outlined in the [Buildpack Interface Specification](buildpack.md).
-- When `CNB_EXEC_ENV` is set and differs from a previous build's execution environment:
-  - The lifecycle SHALL skip buildpacks that do not support the current execution environment
-  - If all buildpacks in a group are skipped due to execution environment mismatch, the lifecycle SHALL continue to the next group in the order
-  - The lifecycle SHOULD NOT restore layers from previous builds with different execution environments

 When image extensions are present in the order (optional), the lifecycle:
 - SHALL execute all image extensions in the order defined in `<group>` according to the process outlined in the [Buildpack Interface Specification](buildpack.md).